adhiluphanna/deliciousrecipeh/content/post/307-recipe-of-super-quick-homemade-crab-stuffed-tilapia.md

 ##### Steps to make Crab Stuffed Tilapia:

 1. Preheat oven to 375°
-1. In medium sauce pan add olive oil &amp; heat to medium heat.
+1. In medium sauce pan add olive oil & heat to medium heat.
 Add in onions until the start to caramelize a little bit.
-Then add garlic, chopped up crabmeat, cream cheese, old bay seasoning, s&amp;p and garlic chives.
+Then add garlic, chopped up crabmeat, cream cheese, old bay seasoning, s&p and garlic chives.
 Stir til well incorporated.
-Remove crab mixture from heat &amp; allow to cool.
+Remove crab mixture from heat & allow to cool.
 1. Lay out tilapia fillets, pat dry with paper towel.
 Layer a thick layer of crabmeat mix onto each fillet, spread until even.
-1. Roll up each fillet &amp; lay seam side down on a greased baking pan.
+1. Roll up each fillet & lay seam side down on a greased baking pan.
 1. Melt butter in a small cup.
-Mix melted butter with lemon juice, a tad of old bay seasoning, s&amp;p &amp; drizzle over the tops of rolled up crab stuffed fish.
+Mix melted butter with lemon juice, a tad of old bay seasoning, s&p & drizzle over the tops of rolled up crab stuffed fish.
 1. Bake for 20-25 mins or until fish starts to easily flake with a fork.
 Every 10 mins drizzle a little lemon/butter mix over fish during cooking process.
-Serve &amp; Enjoy!!🍣
+Serve & Enjoy!!🍣